-Division compensates for differential illumination and yields values between -1 and 1, ... in a 32 bit channel
+Division compensates for differential illumination and Normalisation yields values -1 to 1 .

 = a close estimate of biomass also referred to as greenness

 Negative values of NDVI (values approaching -1) correspond to water.
 Values close to zero (0 to 0.1) = barren areas of rock, sand, or snow. low, positive values represent shrub and grassland (~ 0.2 to 0.5), high values indicate temperate and tropical rainforests (0.6 to 0.9)